Blueberries are touted as “superfoods” is there some truth to this or is this merely a marketing hype?

-Blueberries contain other nutrients such as potassium, vitamin k etc. Berries are rich in sugars such as glucose and fructose.
+Blueberries contain other nutrients such as potassium, vitamin k and the like.
+Berries are rich in glucose and fructose.

 The health benefits of consuming blueberries

-According to researched studies blueberries have a number of health benefits particularly due to the high level of anthocyanins which is present in blueberries and the antioxidant effect it possesses.
+According to research blueberries have a number of health benefits due to anthocyanin content in them and the antioxidant blueberries exhibit.

 - Prevention of inflammation disorder : the blueberries have the anti-inflammatory effect due to the bioactive compounds they contain.

-- Lower the risk of heart disease : the anthocyanins present in the blueberries are thought to be associated with the health of the heart due to its antioxidant effect.
+- Lower the risk of heart disease: the anthocyanins present in the blueberries are thought to be associated with potential heart benefit due to their antioxidant and anti-inflammatory effects

-- Reduced risk of cancer : blueberries are packed with antioxidants from vitamin c along with the plant compound flavonoids and are associated with the reduced risk of cancer.
+- Reduced risk of cancer: blueberries with their antioxidants and inflammatory properties are thought to be anti-cancer and are associated with the reduced reduced risk of cancer.

-- Reduced risk of cognitive decline in elderly: Aging and other factors can affect our cognitive function and studies have found that the daily consumption of blueberries can slow down the cognitive decline in the elderly owing to the abundance of the bioactive compound called anthocyanins available in the blueberries.
+- Reduced risk of cognitive decline in the elderly: Aging and other factors can affect our cognitive function and studies have found that the daily consumption of blueberries can slow down the cognitive decline in older people owing to the abundance of anthocyanins available in the blueberries.

-- Beneficial to eye health : due to high amount of anthocyanins blueberries possess, they benefit eye health thus contributing to cataract and macular degeneration.
+- Beneficial to eye health: due to the high amount of anthocyanins blueberries possess, they benefit eye health thus contributing to cataract and macular degeneration.
 Eating blueberries daily is recommended as it’s thought “to support eye health and improve vision and strengthens the blood vessels in the back of the eye”.

-It is recommended that consuming blueberries on a daily basis will create a conducive condition for a good health as they form part of a healthy balanced diet.
+It is recommended that consuming blueberries daily will create a conducive condition for good health as they form part of a healthy balanced diet.

 Blueberries are very tasty and most people love them.
 They can be used in different forms, such as to add them as part of your ingredients for smoothies, juicing, etc.

-While blueberries are rich in anthocyanins and are associated with a wide range of health benefits, eating them in exclusion of other foods may lead to deficiencies of nutrients which may result in some serious health conditions.
+While blueberries are rich in anthocyanins and are associated with a wide range of health benefits, eating them in exclusion of other foods may lead to a deficiency of nutrients which may result in some serious health conditions.